 In the end you’re under no obligation to take that loan, but it can show real estate agents and buyers that you’re a serious purchaser and you are in a position to make an offer on the property or to bid at auction.
 It’s also a great way to keep yourself on track.By knowing what your limit is, you have a target price range for your property search.

 So you’ve done your research and found out your borrowing limit.
 Time to go property hunting.
 It can be easy to get emotional and fall in love with a stylish interior or to-die-for view.
 But remember an investment property is purely a financial decision.
 It’s not for you to live in, it’s for you to make money from – so you need to think like an investor, not a home buyer.

 Look for properties in growth areas where there is strong demand for rental accommodation and that are close to transport, universities, schools and community facilities like parks and shops.
 Do your research on the area and find out what the capital growth has been like over the years, what the average rental returns are and look for a low vacancy rate (high vacancy could indicate a less desirable area).
-A good tip here is to get a CoreLogic property report.
-They give you access to property data and insights for the area you’re looking at, along with rental yields, and can save you a lot of time on research.

 It’s also a good idea to talk to local real estate agents and property managers to see what kind of property is in demand.
 One bedroom apartments may be preferred over two bedrooms in certain areas, for instance, or townhouses with gardens may be more popular than units.
 When inspecting properties, look for features with mass appeal and for practical things like second bathrooms, lock-up garages and storage.